Liver cancer is the sixth most common cancer worldwide and the risk increases with age, with most cases diagnosed over the age of 75.

 - This risk increase becomes pronounced at approximately three or more alcoholic drinks per day.
 Risk is increased further if a person also smokes.

-When it comes to alcohol, the best advice is to moderate your intake as outlined above, or avoid it completely.
+- When it comes to alcohol, the best advice is to moderate your intake — two or fewer drinks a day for men and one or fewer for women — or avoid it completely.

 - Being overweight and obese increases blood levels of insulin and related hormones that can encourage the growth of cancer.